Travel Advice Thailand 2020 – as of 13th August 2020

 This has seen the temporary closure of bars, clubs, gyms, sport venues, including Muay Thai arenas, cinemas, massage shops and entertainment venues.

-The Grand Palace and Wat Phra Kaeo (Temple of the Emerald Buddha) in Bangkok are closed until April 20th 2020.
+Having been closed, the Grand Palace and Wat Phra Kaeo (Temple of the Emerald Buddha) in Bangkok will reopen on June 4th 2020.

 With celebrations planned throughout the country, Thailand’s biggest festival, the Songkran Festival, arranged for April 13-15 has been postponed although small family gatherings are permitted.